 One of the best qualities of shrubs with white flowers is that many have fragrant blooms.
 They also convey a sense of purity and serve as the building blocks for moon gardens.
-Some are valued as early bloomers, while others save a bit of their beauty for autumn, when their fall foliage shines brightly.Continue to 2 of 11 below.
+Some are valued as early bloomers, while others save a bit of their beauty for autumn when fall foliage becomes the star of the show.

 Sweet Mock Orange

-Like roses, the spireas also bloom in early summer.
+Like roses, spireas also bloom in early summer.
 In fact, they are related to roses, being members of the rose family of plants.
-Although some of the more popular kinds of spirea now have pink blossoms (such as Gold Flame), the traditional favorite has white flowers: the Vanhoutte (or "bridalwreath") spirea (Spiraea × vanhouttei).
+Although some of the more popular kinds of spirea now have pink blossoms (such as Gold Flame), the traditional favorite has white flowers, called the Vanhoutte (or "bridal wreath") spirea (Spiraea × vanhouttei).
 Vanhoutte spirea likes full sun and can be grown in zones 3 to 8.
 It grows to be 5 to 8 feet tall and 7 to 10 feet wide.
 It blooms in April or May.

-Snowmound and Snow Storm are other examples of spireas with white flowers.Continue to 10 of 11 below.
+Snowmound and Snow Storm are other examples of spireas with white flowers.Continue to 9 of 10 below.

 Snows of Kilimanjaro